-In the restaurant world, using local and sustainable ingredients is becoming more and more prevalent.
-Chefs are now seen as arbiters of change and responsible for introducing their patrons to local farms and fisheries, for fresh ingredients and sustainable food.
+Cooking with local and sustainable ingredients is becoming more and more important.
+Chefs are arbiters of change, responsible for introducing their customers to local farms and fisheries, for fresh ingredients and sustainable food.
 As member of the Royal Academy of Culinary Arts, we recently welcomed our patron to Captain's Galley.

 Jim has also done a lot of work out of the kitchen with foundations and associations that educate school children, and members of the North Highland community access to fresh, nutritious local food.